-It is UCSF policy and US law that our websites be Accessible by persons with disabilities.
+It is UCSF policy and US law that our websites are created to be Accessible by persons with disabilities.

 Most of the key elements of accessibility should already exist in an up-to-date, dynamic, UCSF branded and user-friendly website.

 Determined by the type of content of your website, you may need to provide alternative ways to perceive, understand and interact for users with disabilities.
 For example, videos must have captions.
 This makes it possible for people with hearing impairments to perceive the sound information and improves the user experience for all. – Ever forget your earbuds at the library?

 Accessibility benefits us all.

 So many of the communication features you take advantage of were created for people with disabilities: the telephone, voice recognition, auto-complete, spell check, pinch-and-zoom, text-to-speech and so on.

 The effort you put in today, will ensure their future compatibility, increase audience, improve SEO and help you out when you forget your glasses.

 Hearing: Deafness, hard-of-hearing, limited range hearing, no earbuds